DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 Gift cards, when redeemed, are applied to the customer's account which can be used as a payment option during checkout.

 ## Getting Started
 [Sign up](https://www.lightrail.com/app/#/register) for a Lightrail account.
-For development, we recommend toggling your account to test mode.

 Configure your Drop-in Gift Card [template](https://www.lightrail.com/app/#/cards/template) within your Lightrail account to customize the appearance of widgets and gift card emails.

 This is also where you'll connect your Stripe account and provide the URL to a redemption page where customers can redeem their gift cards (see Step 2).